How To Train Your Nanny

-Properly training a nanny is one of the most important things you can do to protect your children and ensure their best care.
-When working with a new nanny, I always put together a Home Care Booklet which contains all important childcare and household information.
+Properly training a nanny is one of the most important things you can do to protect your children and ensure his or her best care.
+When working with a new nanny, it's good to put together a booklet containing all important childcare and household information.
 In the binder there should be a few important documents for the nanny to read and be able to reference when you are not there.
 For example:

-[ ] Daily schedules for what the nanny should do from the beginning to end of her shift
+Daily schedules for what the nanny should do from the beginning to end of her shift

-[ ] Schedules for pet or household events (i.e. when the trash is to be taken out)
+Schedules for each child, pet and household events (i.e. when the trash is to be taken out)

-[ ] Household information (how to work the alarm, the heating, AC, etc.)
+Household information (how to work the alarm, the heating, air conditioner, etc.)

-By arming your nanny with as much information as possible, you are ensuring a smooth transition and less stress during an emergency.
+By arming your nanny with as much info as possible, you're ensuring a smooth transition and less stress during an emergency.
 When emergencies occur, people often become stressed and do not think clearly.
-However, if you set up a home care booklet, the nanny will know exactly where to go to get the crucial information.
+However, if you set up a home care booklet, the nanny will know exactly where to go to get the crucial info she needs.

 In the beginning of the working relationship, sit with your nanny and first establish how you would like the relationship to be maintained.
 For example, should you each check in once a week and perhaps then once a month after things are transitioned.
 Be direct and tell her how you would like her to communicate with you.
 Remember to work with your nanny as a partner.
 A successful and honest partnership between nanny and parents fosters greater care and comfort for the children.